Benzee10/bettingtiphub/replit.md

 1. Visit `/create-ebook.html` in the browser
 2. Fill out the form with ebook details (title, price, description, benefits, etc.)
 3. Click "Generate Ebook Files"
-4. Download the generated HTML file
+4. Download the ebook page HTML file and save it in `ebooks/` folder
-5. Save it in `ebooks/` folder
+5. Download the homepage card HTML file and save it in `cards/` folder
-6. Copy and paste the homepage card code into `index.html`
-7. Done!
-No coding needed!
+6. Done!
+The new ebook automatically appears on the homepage - no coding needed!

+**How it works:**
+- The homepage (`index.html`) automatically loads all card files from the `cards/` folder
+- When you add a new card file to the folder, it instantly appears on the homepage
+- No need to manually edit `index.html` anymore!

 ### Manual Method: Template System
 1. Copy `ebooks/_TEMPLATE.html`
 2. Rename and customize
-3. Add a card to homepage
+3. Create a card file in `cards/` folder (copy format from existing cards)
-4. Share the unique URL
+4. The new ebook will automatically appear on the homepage

-See `ebooks/HOW-TO-ADD-NEW-EBOOK.txt` for detailed manual instructions.
+See `ebooks/HOW-TO-ADD-NEW-EBOOK.txt` and `cards/README.txt` for detailed manual instructions.

 ## Important Customization Needed
 **WhatsApp Number:**